retaildevcrews/aks-oidc-proxy/infrastructure/README.md

 terraform init
 ```

-Run a plan to see verify what terraform will do.
+Run a plan to verify what terraform will do.
+Terraform will prompt for values when variables are not defined.
+To add default values and skip the variable prompts, copy the contents of `terraform.tfvars.example` to `terraform.tfvars`.
+Then add in your values.

 ```shell
 terraform plan